MichaelCade/90DaysOfDevOps/Days/day66.md

 ## Ansible Playbooks (Continued)

-In our last section we started with creating our small lab using a Vagrantfile to deploy 4 machines and we used our Linux machine we created in that section as our ansible control system.
+In our last section, we started with creating our small lab using a Vagrantfile to deploy 4 machines and we used the Linux machine we created in that section as our ansible control system.

-We also ran through a few scenarios of playbooks and at the end we had a playbook that made our web01 and web02 individual webservers.
+We also ran through a few scenarios of playbooks and at the end we had a playbook that made our web01 and web02 individual web servers.

 ![](Images/Day66_config1.png)

 ### Keeping things tidy

-Before we get into further automation and deployment we should cover the ability to keep our playbook lean and tidy and how we can separate our taks and handlers into subfolders.
+Before we get into further automation and deployment we should cover the ability to keep our playbook lean and tidy and how we can separate our tasks and handlers into subfolders.

-we are basically going to copy our tasks into their own file within a folder.
+we are going to copy our tasks into their file within a folder.

 ```Yaml
 - name: ensure apache is at the latest version